Chicago White Sox Odds

 Caesars Sportsbook

-If you're looking for a different type of action, PrizePicks is a great option for daily fantasy sports.
-PrizePicks is among the most simple and exciting DFS games in North America because users just have to place their bets, pick their favorite players, and choose over/under totals for a chance to win cash.
-New users can claim a deposit match on up to $100.
-Sign up using our PrizePicks Promo Code now!
+If you're looking for a different type of action, Underdog is a great option for daily fantasy sports.
+Underdog is among the most simple and exciting DFS games in North America because users just have to place choose over/under stats for a chance to win cash.
+New users can claim our Underdog Promo Code now!